Enivronmental Science for Society Part 1: Fundamentals of Transdisciplinary Research

 Participants who successfuly complete the course will receive a digital badge and will be eligible to receive 2 continuing education units (CEUs).

-Instructors: Daniel Ferguson, Gregg Garfin, Monica Ramirez-Andreotta, Connie Woodhouse
+Instructors: University of Arizona faculty members, Dr. Daniel Ferguson, Dr. Gregg Garfin, Dr. Monica Ramirez-Andreotta, and Dr. Connie Woodhouse